l00sy4/Fiber-Wire/README.md

 # To-do

-Get the payload from a .rc file
+- Get the payload from a .rc file

+- Add option to allocate chunks and change their protection to RWX if no natural section is found